NasKar2/freenas-backup-plex/README.md

 Create file called PlexBackup-config

+The cron variable allows you to backup without asking for user input if set to cron="yes"

 The APPS_PATH is the directory in our pool to put the plex data.
 In our example that would be /mnt/v1/apps/

 The PLEX_SOURCE is the name of the plex data directory that is the source of the backup.
 In our example /mnt/v1/apps/plexpass/